jnan97/ALSO-X/README.md

 # Subfolder: Experiment 3
 **Testing in DRCCPs.**
 * **Purpose:** Experiment 3 was implemented to test the performance of the worst-case ALSO-X and the worst-case ALSO-X+ for solving DRCCP.
 * **Source code info:** The code folder includes three .py files.
-"1 Wasserstein with 2 norm. py" and "1 Wasserstein with 2 norm & tuning. py" are the codes for implementations in DRCCP with 1-Wasserstein ambiguity set with 2-norm and the penalized version to improve the worst-case ALSO-X. "infitnite Wasserstein with infinite norm. py" is the code for implementations in DRCCP with \infty-Wasserstein ambiguity set with \infty-norm.
+"1 Wasserstein with 2 norm. py" and "1 Wasserstein with 2 norm & tuning. py" are the codes for implementations in DRCCP with 1-Wasserstein ambiguity set with 2-norm and the penalized version to improve the worst-case ALSO-X. "infinite Wasserstein with infinite norm. py" is the code for implementations in DRCCP with \infty-Wasserstein ambiguity set with \infty-norm.

 # Subfolder: Experiment 4
-**Illustration Example in a DRCCP with Gaussian reference distirbution.**
+**Illustration Example in a DRCCP with Gaussian reference distribution.**
 * **Purpose:** Experiment 4 was implemented to illustrate the comparisons in DRCCP with Gaussian reference distribution.
 * **Source code info:** The code folder includes three .m files.  "eta_theta. m", "eta_epsilon. m", and "eta_comparison. m" are the codes for discussions in Figure4, Figure 5, and Figure 6, respectively.